JWQZ/DistilledPRAG-arxiv/README.md

 # Codes and Data for Privacy-Preserving Inference with Knowledge-Distilled Parametric Retrieval Augmented Generation
 The detailed implementation and operational steps will be organized after the paper is published.

-Checkpoints are available <a href="https://drive.google.com/drive/folders/1d2bxGHMQU5xdGvSN2FCpVTSq-Cl9I8J6?usp=drive_link" title="Google Drive">here</a>.
+Checkpoints are available <a href="https://pan.baidu.com/s/158zfrQeqO40ilCwsr9tO-g?pwd=26mp" title="Baidu Netdisk">here</a>.

 ## An example of reasoning:
 <!-- ![An example of reasoning](./assets/case.gif) -->